cK0nrad/Copyscord/README.md

 ### Before using:

-1. Generate SSL certificate
+1. Run prestart script for SSL cert
+    > $: npm run prestart
 2. Change config for client and server
-3. Add your voice server into the voiceNode collection of your mongo database (see copyscord-doc/Database scheme)
+3. Add your voice server into the "voiceNode" collection (see copyscord-doc/Database scheme)
+4. Build the project
+    > $: tsc && node build/index.js